-U.S. Citizenship and Immigration Services (USCIS) has made an important revision on policy that required individuals who applied for change of status to F-1 students to apply to change or extend their current nonimmigrant status.
+U.S. Citizenship and Immigration Services (USCIS) has made an important revision on the policy that required individuals who applied for a change of status to F-1 students to apply to change or extend their current nonimmigrant status.

 With this change, individuals applying for a change to F-1 student will be granted an F-1 status effective immediately following the approval of an applicant’s Form I-539 (Application to Extend/Change Nonimmigrant Status).
-This will save both USCIS and applicants time, effort and money which was spent on multiple applications to change or extend their nonimmigrant status.
+This will save both USCIS and applicants time, effort, and money which was spent on multiple applications to change or extend their nonimmigrant status.

 Previously, USCIS required applicants to maintain a nonimmigrant status up to 30 days before their student programs’ start date to avoid gaps in the status.
 Now, change to F-1 student will be possible to grant before the 30 days period begins, enabling students to avoid the same gaps without applications to change or extend their current nonimmigrant status.